tdot124/weather-app/README.md

 The default city is Manchester.
 You can use the search box to search for a city in the UK you would like the forecast for.
 If the app cannot find the city you are looking for it will display an error message.

 ## What I would do with more time

+With more time I would like to add an option of selecting a dark or light theme using 'useContext' and add icons for wind direction.

 ## Created By